gottingen/ea/docs/source/index.rst

 Elastic AI
 ==========

-.. |ea_big_icon| image:: image/ea_big.png
+..  image:: image/ea_big.png
+    :height: 200px
+    :width: 240 px
+    :scale: 80 %
+    :align: center
     :alt: EA

-Elastic AI abbreviated as EA, In future documents, we will all call it EA.
+Elastic AI abbreviated as `EA`, In future documents, we will all call it `EA`.

-EA is a fast, typo-tolerant search engine for building delightful search experiences based on AI and IR. and so EA is open source `github <https://github.com/gottingen/ea>`_.
+`EA` is a fast, typo-tolerant search engine for building delightful search experiences based on AI and IR. and so EA is open source `github <https://github.com/gottingen/ea>`_.

 EA focuses on building a search service framework suitable for artificial intelligence access.